DCRs #2 - AgentDirectToStore

 Cloud-managed Azure Log collectors

-If you are already comfortable with Logstash or require support for on-premises machines, there are currently few advantages for you, as shown below:
+If you are already comfortable with Logstash or require support for on-premises machines, there are currently few advantages for you, as shown below: Comparison of the two designs Comparison of the two designs

 Deployment steps

-- Assign Permissions: Grant the VM’s (user or system) managed identity the necessary roles, depending on your destination.
+4. Assign Permissions: Grant the VM’s (user or system) managed identity the necessary roles, depending on your destination.
 You can do this on the GUI by going to the IAM page of your resources (Event Hub or Storage Account) and providing one of the following permissions to the identity:

-- Storage Table Data Contributor (for table storage)
+• Storage Table Data Contributor (for table storage)

-- Storage Blob Data Contributor (for blob storage)
+• Storage Blob Data Contributor (for blob storage)

 Alternative Destination Capabilities

-Storage destinations in the API documentation.
+New destinations in the API documenation Interesting storage destinations in the API documentation.

 Microsoft’s general log collection pipeline with Event Hub, ADX, or Storage Account integration capabilities could easily push many third-party telemetry collectors and processors aside for many projects.
 I’m genuinely excited to see what Microsoft introduces next in this area.